 No, not unless you specifically wish to do so.
-Given the nature and often complexity of these matters we find it particularly useful to visit our clients in the comfort of their home where they are more at ease and often accompanied by a family member or friend.
-The majority of our early contact and correspondence will be conducted by letter and on the telephone.
-However, a home visit will ultimately be required to enable your solicitor to meet with you and discuss your case further and prepare a written statement on your behalf which deals with important issues such as your diagnosis, employment history, how you were exposed to asbestos and the effects this is having or has had upon your life and any associated financial losses.
+Given the nature and often complexity of these matters solicitors find it it particularly useful to visit clients in the comfort of their home where they are more at ease and often accompanied by a family member or friend.
+The majority of early contact and correspondence will be conducted by letter and on the telephone.
+However, a home visit might ultimately be required to enable your solicitor to meet with you and discuss your case further and prepare a written statement on your behalf which deals with important issues such as your diagnosis, employment history, how you were exposed to asbestos and the effects this is having or has had upon your life and any associated financial losses.

 Yes, providing you have been diagnosed with a prescribed asbestos related illness such as mesothelioma, asbestos lung cancer, asbestosis and pleural thickening.
 We can explain the qualifying criteria or help you complete the necessary paperwork for your application.
 There is no cost for this service.

 There are many reasons why a compensation claim could be rejected by a Solicitor or even worse discontinued during routine investigations or following correspondence with the Defendants (the other side).
 Sadly the unfortunate reality with compensation claims is that key facts often only emerge once a claim has been started and an exchange of information takes place between various parties.
-Issues within a case can often be identified and anticipated which is why our experienced solicitors undertake detailed assessment of each claim to ensure the risk of a failure at any stage is minimised.
+Issues within a case can often be identified and anticipated which is why your experienced solicitor undertakes detailed assessment of each claim to ensure the risk of a failure at any stage is minimised.
 Experienced judgement on the part of your solicitor is often key to successfully presenting a case but a client can also help their cause if they are able to recall details of their work and exposure history as certain case types can turn on the level and extent of exposure to asbestos dust.